10. April 2014 11:30

 On Saturday, April 12th, John Packers will be taking part in the Nationwide Learn to Play Day.
-The idea is that it’s an opportunity for anyone who’s ever had an interest in playing a musical instrument to explore moving from the concept to the reality.
+The day is an opportunity for anyone who’s ever had an interest in playing a musical instrument from piccolo to a tuba to explore moving from the concept to the reality!

 Our experienced staff will be on hand to demonstrate and talk about the different instruments and show how to get the first sounds.
 This will very much be a hands on event to give the potential player the best introductory experience.

-There will also be special deals and low cost hire schemes to enable customers to move from being a listener into a player with the least financial commitment.
+There will also be special deals and low cost hire schemes - from £15 per month - to enable customers to move from being a listener into a player with the least financial commitment.
 We will also have details of a myriad teachers in the local area to ensure that the player has the best chance of success.